Seniors and cannabis

 - insomnia

-- Autoimmune diseases, inflammation and allergies such as arthritis
+- Autoimmune diseases, inflammations and allergies such as arthritis

 - Alzheimer's disease